-In Q2, requests for our new S400 Pro satellite receiver for evaluation/pilot projects far exceeded expectations-from both existing and new customers as they are preparing to roll-out new satellite services.
+Requests for our new S400 Pro satellite receiver for evaluation/pilot projects far exceeded expectations-from both existing and new customers as they are preparing to roll-out new satellite services in 2020.

 We joined the SRT Alliance and are integrating the SRT (Secure Reliable Transport) technology for improved broadcast quality over internet into our products.